stom66/grav-theme-t2b5/README.md

-# T2b4 Theme
+# T2B4 Theme

-The **T2b4** Theme is for [Grav CMS](http://github.com/getgrav/grav).
-This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

 ## Description

-TomSquared Bootstrap Theme

-Includes the following:
+The **T2B4** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+It includes numerous customisation options, such as navbar styles and web-app settings, as well as comprehensive favicon support.
+It includes the following:

 * Bootstrap 4.6.0
 * Bootswatch 4.5.2
 * FontAwesome 5.15.3
 * Hover.css 2.3.1
 * Animate.css 4.1.1

+---

 # Installation